Slasher film: 1960s horror-thrillers

-Alfred Hitchcock's Psycho (1960) used visuals that had been deemed unacceptable by movie studios, including scenes of violence, sexuality, and even the shot of a toilet flushing.
+Alfred Hitchcock's Psycho (1960) used visuals that had been deemed unacceptable by movie studios, including scenes of violence, sexuality, and the shot of a toilet flushing.
 The film featured an iconic score by Bernard Herrmann that has been frequently imitated in slasher and horror films.
 That same year, Michael Powell released Peeping Tom, showing the killer's perspective as he murders women to photograph their dying expressions.

 Psycho was nominated for four Academy Awards, including Best Supporting Actress for Janet Leigh and Anthony Perkins garnering universal acclaim for his role as Norman Bates.
 This notice drew bankable movie stars to horror films.
 Joan Crawford starred in William Castle's Strait-Jacket (1964) and in Jim O'Connolly's Berserk!
 (1967), while Albert Finney starred in MGM's Night Must Fall (1964) (a remake of the 1937 British film) and Peter Cushing starred in Corruption (1968).

 Hammer Studios, a London-based company, followed Psycho's success with Taste of Fear (1961), Maniac (1963), Paranoiac (1963), Nightmare (1964), Fanatic (1965), The Nanny (1965), and Hysteria (1965).
 Hammer's rival Amicus had Robert Bloch, author of 1959 Psycho novel, write the script for Psychopath (1968).

-Francis Ford Coppola's debut, Dementia 13 (1963), takes place in an Irish castle where relatives gather to commemorate a family death but are murdered one-by-one.
+Francis Ford Coppola's debut, Dementia 13 (1963), takes place in an Irish castle where relatives gather to commemorate a family death but are murdered one by one.
 William Castle's Homicidal (1961) features gore in its murder scenes, something both Psycho and Peeping Tom had edited out.
 Richard Hillard's Violent Midnight (1963) showed a black-gloved killer's point of view as they pull down a branch to watch a victim and also featured a skinny-dipping scene.
 Crown International's Terrified (1963) features a masked killer.
 Spain's The House That Screamed (1969) features violent murders and preempted later campus-based slashers.

 Splatter, Krimi and giallo films

 Subgenres that influenced slasher films include splatter films, Krimi films, and giallo films.

 Splatter films focus on gratuitous gore.
 Herschell Gordon Lewis's Blood Feast (1963) was a hit at drive-in theaters and is often considered the first splatter film.
 Lewis followed with gory films Two-Thousand Maniacs!
-(1964), Color Me Blood Red (1965), The Gruesome Twosome (1967) and The Wizard of Gore (1971).
+(1964), Color Me Blood Red (1965), The Gruesome Twosome (1967) and The Wizard of Gore (1970).
 This grotesque style translated to Andy Milligan's The Ghastly Ones (1969), Twisted Nerve (1968), Night After Night After Night (1969) as well as The Haunted House of Horror (1969).

 Post-World War II Germany adapted British writer Edgar Wallace's crime novels into a subgenre of their own called Krimi films.
 The Krimi films were released in the late 1950s through the early 1970s and featured villains in bold costumes accompanied by jazz scores from composers such as Martin Böttcher and Peter Thomas.
 Fellowship of the Frog (1959), about a murderer terrorizing London, was successful in America, leading to similar adaptations like The Green Archer (1961) and Dead Eyes of London (1961).
 The Rialto Studio produced 32 Krimi films between 1959 and 1970.